Technical SEO

 Google has completed the transition to mobile-first indexing, meaning the mobile version of a site is the primary version evaluated for ranking — regardless of whether the site has a separate mobile URL or uses responsive design.
 The mobile-first indexing documentation is the authoritative source.

 The recurring mobile audit findings across most engagements: content hidden behind tabs or accordions only on mobile (which Google may not index as primary content), intrusive cookie or interstitial banners that trigger mobile usability penalties, and structured data present on desktop templates but missing from the mobile equivalent template.
-According to StatCounter, mobile devices have accounted for more than 60% of global web traffic since 2024, which makes mobile-first auditing the baseline rather than the optional layer.
+According to StatCounter, mobile devices have held the majority of global web traffic since 2016, which makes mobile-first auditing the baseline rather than the optional layer.

 JavaScript rendering and hidden content